 And try to “tailor” your resume to fit the companies you’re applying to.
 If you’re applying to large corporations don’t start your summary by saying “Startup enthusiast”.

-Enthusiastic, highly-motivated Economics graduate with proven leadership capabilities, who likes to take initiative and seek out new challenges.
+Enthusiastic, highly-motivated Economics student with proven leadership capabilities, who likes to take initiative and seek out new challenges.

-So in this case, you’re showing that you completed your Economics degree and have an interest in the subject, and you’re mentioning leadership and making the reader want to learn more about this.
+In this example above, you’re showing that you completed your Economics degree and have an interest in the subject, and you’re mentioning leadership and making the reader want to learn more about this.

 You’re also making yourself sound ambitious and motivated at the end, which is always a good thing (I’m referring to the part that says “who likes to take initiative and seek out new challenges).